Amy McQuire: Black Witness

 In 2024 McQuire's book Black Witness was published by the University of Queensland Press.
 In the book McQuire criticises the mainstream media's treatment of stories about First Nations Australians and argues that Indigenous media, or the voices of "black witnesses", is critical for understanding Indigenous issues.
-In a review published in The Guardian, Sian Cain wrote that the book "should be required reading for anyone working in journalism".
-Reviewing the book in The Conversation, Matthew Ricketson expressed some scepticism towards McQuire's claims that objectivity is a pointless ideal and that journalism and activism are inseparable, but praised the book and wrote that it helped the reader to "attend to the unstated assumptions of white witnesses, while hearing the voices of black witnesses".
-In a review published in the Journal of Criminology, Amanda Porter described the book as an "extraordinarily powerful, page turner of a debut book".
-The book won the Victorian Premier's Literary Award for Indigenous Writing and the Queensland Literary Award for a Work of State Significance in 2025.
+In a review published in The Guardian, Sian Cain wrote that the book "should be required reading for anyone working in journalism."
+Reviewing the book in The Conversation, Matthew Ricketson expressed some scepticism towards McQuire's claims that objectivity is a pointless ideal and that journalism and activism are inseparable, but praised the book and wrote that it helped the reader to "attend to the unstated assumptions of white witnesses, while hearing the voices of black witnesses."
+In a review published in the Journal of Criminology, Amanda Porter described the book as an "extraordinarily powerful, page turner of a debut book."
+The book won the Victorian Premier's Literary Award for Indigenous Writing and the Queensland Premier's Award for a Work of State Significance in 2025.
 It was shortlisted for the Stella Prize and the Douglas Stewart Prize for Non-Fiction in the same year.